elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/introduction.md

 content and move smoothly through the book.
 Something to keep in mind is that Elixir and Elm are _functional_ languages.
-If you're coming from an _object-oriented_ background, you may find some of the programmatic approaches to be unfamiliar at first, but the initial discomfort will pay off well in the long run as you learn to solve problems in an elegant functional manner.
+If you're coming from an _object-oriented_ background, you may find some of the programmatic approaches to be unfamiliar at first, but the initial discomfort will pay off in the long run as you learn to solve problems in an elegant functional manner.

 ## Summary